alaukiknpant/sendTransactionZkSync/README.md

-# zkSync Send Raw transactions using ABI encoded data
+# zkSync: send Raw transactions using ABI encoded data

 ## Goal:
-Call a contract method in hardhat tests using abi encoded transaction data generated from go without extracting function selector.
+Call a contract method in hardhat tests using abi encoded transaction data generated from `go` without extracting function selector.
+For the purposes of this demonstration, we will use an online tool to get encoded transaction data.

 #### Step 1: Extract abi encoded txData using go
 We have some transactions that can interact with our smart-contract using go-ethereum.
-For the purposes of reproducing this error, we do it using an online tool.
+For the purposes of reproducing this error, we do the steps that go does using an online tool.
 Go to https://abi.hashex.org/, paste the abi array, pass a param and get the encoded data
 ```
   [
   {